yshskl/mcp-webresearch/README.md

 # MCP Web Research Server

 A Model Context Protocol (MCP) server for web research.

-Bring real-time info into Claude and easily research any topic on the web.
+Bring real-time info into Claude and easily research any topic.

 ## Features